TY-Cheng/torchvinecopulib/README.md

 `torchvinecopulib` is a PyTorch-first vine copula library for fitting, evaluating, and sampling high-dimensional dependence models on CPU or GPU.
-Version `1.3.0` standardizes the backend API around `marginal_backend` and `bicop_backend`, uses a benchmark-selected torch-native `ttpi` pair-copula path as the current production default, and isolates CPU-only reference oracles behind the optional `reference` extra.
+Version `1.3.0` standardizes the backend API around `marginal_backend` and `bicop_backend`, uses a benchmark-selected torch-native `beta` pair-copula path as the current production default, and isolates CPU-only reference oracles behind the optional `reference` extra.

 - C-, D-, and R-vine fitting with differentiable log-density evaluation